 The International American Express Lounges ($50)

-Aside from the premier Centurion Lounges, American Express operates another set of in-house lounges called International American Express Lounges.
+Aside from the premier Centurion Lounges, American Express operates another set of in-house lounges called International American Express Lounges (soon to be rebranded as Centurion Lounges).
 You can find these lounges in the following countries:

 - Argentina (1)